Deokishisu/FRLG-Plus/README.md

 # Pokémon FireRed and LeafGreen+

-This the repository for the Pokémon FireRed and LeafGreen+ hack.
+This is the repository for the Pokémon FireRed and LeafGreen+ hack.
 * [**View the features list.**](https://github.com/Deokishisu/FRLG-Plus/blob/master/FEATURES.md)